ulyngs/RROxSurvey/README.md

 function to create circular plots, and functions to regroup the data previously split by Divisions and to create a stacked bar plot.

-PROBLEM ---> The function to create circular plots need to be improved to accept argument (question) to change some layout.
+PROBLEM-SOLVED ---> The function to create circular plots needed to be improved to accept argument (the name of the dataset) to change some layout; the LongReport.Rmd couldn't compile as it was.
-But if implemented as it is (uncommenting the if statement lines), the LongReport.Rmd doesn't compile.

 ## 3. Sample-sizes.R